golang/proposal/design/17280-profile-labels.md

     // ProfileLabels is an immutable map of profiler labels.
 A nil
-    // *ProfileLabels is an empty map of labels.
-    // There is intentionally no way to access the profile labels contained
-    // inside the ProfLabels because doing so could create a goroutine-local
-    // storage mechanism.
-    type ProfileLabels struct { /* runtime-internal unexported fields */ }
+    // *ProfileLabels is an empty map of labels. type ProfileLabels struct { /* runtime-internal unexported fields */ }

     // SetProfileLabels associates the specified profile